- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 The format of the FORM 10CCD is

-For the authors who get income in form of royalty are benefited with the deduction under Section 80QQB.
+For the authors who get income in form of royalty or copyright income are benefited with the deduction under Section 80QQB.
 If the individual is resident or resident but not ordinarily resident of India he or she is eligible for the deduction of Rs.
 3 lakh or the royalty income whichever is less.

 Frequently Asked Questions